andyLyon-212/payload-cms-100-collections-reproduction/README.md

 2. Start the application with `npm run dev`
 3. Navigate to the admin panel at http://localhost:3000/admin
 4. Create a user account if needed
-5. Observe the behavior with 100 collections loaded
-6. Check for any console errors, performance issues, or memory usage
+5. Try to create a new document in ANY collection (e.g., Posts, Pages, or any Collection001-100)
+6. Attempt to save/edit the document
+7. **Expected Error**: PostgreSQL will throw "cannot pass more than 100 arguments to a function"
+8. Check the server console for the full error stack trace
+9. Note that this affects ALL collections, not just the 100+ ones

 ## 📋 Expected vs Actual Behavior

-**Expected**: The application should handle 100 collections smoothly without performance degradation or errors.
+**Expected**: The application should handle 100+ collections smoothly, allowing users to create and edit documents in any collection without database-level errors.

-**Actual**: [Document any issues you encounter here, such as:]
-- Slow loading times
-- Memory usage spikes
-- Bundle size issues
-- Admin panel performance problems
-- Any error messages
+**Actual**: When attempting to edit any document in any collection (after having 100+ collections configured), PostgreSQL throws an error:
+- Error occurs during document editing operations
+- PostgreSQL function argument limit exceeded (100 arguments max)
+- Related to `payload_locked_documents_rels` table structure
+- Affects all collections, not just the 100th+ ones
+- Makes the admin panel unusable for document editing

 ## 🛠 Technical Details